-Here you will find a selection of recipes and the ideal settings for them.
+You will find a selection of dishes and the ideal settings for them.
 We will show you which type of heating and which temperature or microwave power setting is best for your meal.
 You can find information about suitable accessories and the height at which they should be inserted.
-There are also tips about ovenware and preparation methods.
+There are also tips about cookware and preparation methods.

-- The values in the table always apply to food placed into the cooking compartment when it is cold and empty.
+- The values in the table always apply to food placed in the cooking compartment when it is cold and empty.
 Only preheat the appliance if the table specifies that you should do so.
 Before using the appliance, remove all accessories from the cooking compartment that you will not be using. - Do not line the accessories with greaseproof paper until after they have been preheated. - The times specified in the tables are only guidelines.
-They will depend on the quality and composition of the food. - Use the accessories supplied.
-Additional accessories may be obtained from specialist retailers or from the after-sales service.

-Always use an oven cloth or oven gloves when taking accessories or ovenware out of the cooking compartment.
+They will depend on the quality and composition of the food. - Use the accessories provided.
+Additional accessories may be obtained as optional accessories from specialist retailers or from the after-sales service. - Always use an oven cloth or oven gloves when taking hot accessories or cookware out of the cooking compartment. - When using the microwave solo, i.e. on its own without any type of heating, always use the wire rack at level 1.